andyferris/AcceleratedArrays.jl/README.md

 *Arrays with acceleration indices.*

-This package provides (seconday) acceleration indexes for Julia `AbstractArray`s.
+This package provides (secondary) acceleration indexes for Julia `AbstractArray`s.
 Such acceleration indexes can be used to speed up certain operations, particularly those involving searching through the values - for example, an `AcceleratedArray` may have more efficient implementations of functions such as `findall`, `filter`, and `unique`.